(Mick rocking white linen. Hyde Park London, 1969.)

-I enjoy White Linen for the fact that it is cheapness done well.
-Conceptually so downmarket (soap) yet executed so brashly (1 part aldehyde, 1 part laundry detergent musk, one part whatever your notion of a bar of “floral” soap is.)
-This is the olfactory equivalent of holding a large tuning fork to your skull, but for hours.
-I can imagine for many women this might just seem simple, oldish in style and unsubtle, but on a man, it’s a great alternative (sparkly) to so many current men’s fragrances (fresh.)
+White Linen is cheapness done well.
+Conceptually, it’s so downmarket—pretty much soap.
+Yet so brash.
+1 part aldehyde, 1 part laundry detergent musk, 1 part soapy floral.
+This is the olfactory equivalent of holding a large tuning fork to your skull for hours.
+I can imagine for many women this might just seem simple, oldish in style and unsubtle, but on a man, it’s a great alternative to the current market of ‘fresh’ fragrances.
 The camp of wearing a squeaky clean girly fragrance is added enticement.

-But I have one particular use for White Linen.
+I have one specific use for White Linen.
 I’m an RN and work in a hospital.
 Search the blogs and you’ll find plenty of discussions about inflicting fragrance on those around you, the hospital being the ultimate battleground for this argument.
 I have a few scents that I wear to work, each with a different strategy as to why it works.
 White Linen is easily my favorite, since it’s akin to being in drag in scrubs.
-On a man I think this simply reads as so-clean-you-still-have-soap-on-you clean.
-The only comments I’ve gotten from my patient are, literally, “You smell so clean!”
-I imagine if were a woman wearing this she might be accused of wearing too much or too strong a fragrance.
-It’s fun screwing with gender assumptions in general.
-With perfume, it’s a delight.
+On a man White Linen simply reads as so-clean-you-still-have-soap-on-you clean.
+White Linen is enormously potent and I imagine a woman wearing it might be accused of wearing too much or too strong a fragrance.
+But as a man, the only comments I’ve gotten from my patient are, literally, “You smell so clean!”